Skip to content

 Roles are always URIs of the form {...}/customers/{customer}/roles/{roleId}, i.e., members of the customer.roles collection.

 See Access Control for a general discussion.
-Note that for image assets, setting positive values for openFullMax and openMaxWidth allows a user to see images below configured sizes without roles.
+Note that for image assets, setting a positive value for openFullMax allows a user to see images below the configured size without roles.

 domainrangereadonlywriteonly